 You can join Chipotle’s email list at the bottom of their homepage.
 They promise special announcements, promotions, and the occasional free burrito.
-Unfortunately, they do not promise you anything on your birthday (unlike these restaurants that give you free food on your birthday).
+Unfortunately, they do not promise you anything on your birthday (unlike restaurants that give you free food on your birthday).
 Who doesn’t like the occasional free burrito?
 After you sign up, you’ll be asked to list your local city so they can send you more targeted promotions.

 7. Gift Card Promotions